 To complete the registration process you must complete the following steps:

-(If you are a resident of Oregon only, you do not have to pay the registration fee due to a grant from your state.
-Please click "no" when asked "will you pay online" and then click "agree" and "submit."
-After you register, email the registrar that you registered as a resident of Oregon at staff [at] certifiedmedicalinterpreters [dot] org/)
+- OREGON RESIDENTS - PLEASE READ THIS: If you are a resident of Oregon and are testing in a language other than Spanish, you do not have to pay the registration fee, thanks to a grant from your state.
+Please fill out the form with all mandatory fields completed, then click "no" when asked "will you pay online" and then proceed to click "agree" and then "submit."
+You will then be taken to a page that shows payment options (e.g. credit card) which you can safely ignore.
+When you land on that page asking for payment (credit card) information, you can safely close the window of your browser.
+If you are a resident of Oregon and are testing in Spanish you need to pay the registration fee.
+IMPORTANT: After you register, please email the registrar to notify that you registered as a resident of Oregon at staff [at] certifiedmedicalinterpreters [dot] org

-3) Submit any related documentation (proof of employment, training certificates, etc.) by sending an email to staff [at] certifiedmedicalinterpreters [dot] org or a fax to 1-866-681-2568.
-Please ONLY send the specific documents that are requested on the prerequiste page.
+3) Submit any related documentation (proof of employment, training certificates, etc.) by sending an email to staff [at] certifiedmedicalinterpreters [dot] org.
+Please send all of the requested documents together as an attachment with your name in the subject line and ONLY send the specific documents that are requested on the prerequiste page.
+Do NOT MAIL OR FAX any documents.
+It takes about 2 weeks to get approved for the exams, and you will be notified how to proceed to schedule and pay for the exam.

 Please refer to the CMI Candidate Handbook (www.certifiedmedicalinterpreters.org/candidate_handbook) for complete information.